-Lapse Plan Summary Overview Estimated time (to nearest half day) required to complete shutdown activities: 1/2 day Total number of civilian employees expected to be on board before implementation of the plan: 804,244 Total number of civilian employees to be retained under the plan for each of the categories: following Compensation is financed by a resource other than annual appropriations: 166,509 Necessary to perform activities expressly authorized by law: 0 Necessary to perform activities necessarily implied by law: 0 Necessary to the discharge of the President's constitutional duties and powers: 0 Necessary to protect life and property: 198,977 The figures above do not include 2,074,000 military personnel who continue to perform a lapse in appropriation.
-The figures above do not include 29,146 foreign indirect employees that are not include a Department's FY 2024 President Budget.
-These estimates are based on the FY 2024 President's Budget and rates of retention experiments of the October 2013 government-wide funding lapse.
-The number of employees retained will vary based on events and operations underway as lapse. l in the rienced at the Brief summary of significant agency activities that will continue during a lapse: - The department will continue to defend the nation and conduct ongoing military will continue activities funded with any available budgetary resources that have no as excepted activities such as those necessary for the safety of human life and the property.
-Significant activities that will continue during a lapse are summarized in guidance document. ot lapsed, as we protection of Brief summary of significant agency activities that will cease during a lapse: Section 1 All activities abarraphic to langed appropriations, not otherwise avanted will as All activities chargeable to lapsed appropriations, not otherwise excepted, will certain ase.
+Lapse Plan Summary Overview Estimated time (to nearest half day) required to complete shutdown activities: 1/2 day Total number of civilian employees expected to be on board before implementation of the plan: 804,244 Total number of civilian employees to be retained under the plan for each of the focategories: ollowing Compensation is financed by a resource other than annual appropriations: 166,509 Necessary to perform activities expressly authorized by law: 0 Necessary to perform activities necessarily implied by law: 0 Necessary to the discharge of the President's constitutional duties and powers: 0 Necessary to protect life and property: 198,977

+- The figures above do not include 2,074,000 military personnel who continue to perform duties during a lapse in appropriation. - The figures above do not include 29,146 foreign indirect employees that are not included in the Department's FY 2024 President Budget. - These estimates are based on the FY 2024 President's Budget and rates of retention experienced at the outset of the October 2013 government-wide funding lapse. - The number of employees retained will vary based on events and operations underway at the time of the lapse.

+Brief summary of significant agency activities that will continue during a lapse:

+- The department will continue to defend the nation and conduct ongoing military operations.
+It will continue activities funded with any available budgetary resources that have not lapsed, as well as excepted activities such as those necessary for the safety of human life and the protection of property.
+Significant activities that will continue during a lapse are summarized in this planning guidance document.

+Brief summary of significant agency activities that will cease during a lapse:

+All activities chargeable to lapsed appropriations, not otherwise excepted, will cease.